zevv/npeg/README.md

 * `-d:npegDebug`: Enable more debug info.
 Ment for NPeg development debugging purposes only.

+* `-d:npegProfile`: Enables run time profiling.
+This will dump an annotated listing of NPegs compiled program with total time spent, count and fail count for each instruction.

 ## Random stuff and frequently asked questions